 David leads GRP’s work on policy and investment into resilience.
 He has over thirty-five years’ experience in development in Africa, Asia and the Pacific.
 He has worked for national governments and international organisations including the United Kingdom’s Department for International Development (DFID).
 At DFID he led on climate resilient agriculture managing DFID’s support to IFAD’s Adaptation for Smallholder Agriculture Programme and where he designed the Building Resilience and Adaptation to Climate Extreme Disasters (BRACED) programme.
 David has an academic background in chemistry, soil sciences, agriculture and environmental management.

-Simone leads the design, operationalization and implementation of GRP’s M&E framework, overseeing programme wide monitoring, evaluation and learning.
+As Design and Impact lead, Simone manages the design, operationalization and implementation of the Global Resilience Partnership’s programme wide monitoring, evaluation and learning activities.
 Previously, she worked at ICRISAT in Nairobi and the evaluation department of the Netherlands Ministry of Foreign Affairs.
 She holds a PhD in Development Economics from Wageningen University and has a background in Development Studies, Cultural Anthropology and Business Studies.

 Jesper Hörnberg, Lead of Infrastructure, Technology, and the GRP Incubator, firstname.lastname@example.org